HIROSHIMA Butsudan (Household Buddhist Altars)

-The Jodo Shinshu of Buddhism has found favor among the people in Hiroshima for any hundreds of years.
-At the beginning of the 17th century a number of artisans skilled in making decorative fittings, braided cords and lacquerers moved into the Hiroshima area from Kishu, and it was their skills that became the foundation of household altar making in this area.
+The Shin school of Buddhism has long been popular in Hiroshima.
+At the beginning of the 17th century, a number of artisans specializing in decorative fittings, braided cords and lacquer moved to Hiroshima from Kishu.
+The skills they passed on became the foundation of the Hiroshima household Buddhist altar craft.

 How to make